rgrinberg/opium/README.cpp.md

 ## Examples

-Assuming the necessary dependencies are installed, `$ dune build @examples` will compile all examples.
-The binaries are located in `_build/default/examples/`.
+Assuming the necessary dependencies are installed, `$ dune build @example` will compile all examples.
+The binaries are located in `_build/default/example/`.

 You can execute these binaries directly, though in the examples below we use `dune exec` to run them.